 - 4.1 Each folder within an electronic casebook will be named with an appropriate description.
-If there is more than one volume of a particular bundle of electronic documents, the folder for that bundle will include subfolders for each volume (see Figure 1). - 4.2 The top level folder, in which all other folders are located, should be named with the title of the case (or an agreed abbreviation thereof). - 4.3 An electronic folder for the common bundle will be called "CB" and for a case on appeal "COA".
-If there is more than one volume, the folder will include subfolders called "CB v1" or COA v1", etc. - 4.4 An electronic folder for legal authorities will be called "Auth". - a) If parties have filed separate bundles of authorities, the "Auth" folder will contain subfolders called "Plf Auth", "App Auth" etc, or if multiple parties "1st Resp Auth", "2nd Resp Auth" etc, as the case may be. - b) If a given bundle of authorities contains more than one volume, the folder for that bundle will include subfolders called "Auth v1", "Auth v2", etc. - 4.5 Submissions of counsel should be placed in the top level folder.
-They should be titled "Plf Subs" or "App Subs" etc, as appropriate.
+If there is more than one volume of a particular bundle of electronic documents, the folder for that bundle will include subfolders for each volume (see Figures 1 and 2). - 4.2 The top level folder, in which all other folders are located, should be named with the title of the case (or an agreed abbreviation thereof). - An electronic folder for the common bundle will be called "CB" in the High Court and for a case on appeal, "CoA".
+If there is more than one volume, the folder will include subfolders called "CB v1" or "CoA v1", etc. - 4.4 An electronic folder for legal authorities will be called "Auth": - a) If parties have filed separate bundles of authorities, the "Auth" folder will contain subfolders called "Plf Auth", "App Auth", etc, or if multiple parties "1st Resp Auth", "2nd Resp Auth", etc, as the case may be; - b) If a given bundle of authorities contains more than one volume, the folder for that bundle will include subfolders called "Auth v1", "Auth v2", etc. - 4.5 An electronic folder for pleadings in the High Court will be called "Pld".
+If there is more than one volume, the folder will include subfolders called "Pld v1", "Pld v2", etc.